vqdang/hover_net/data/README.md

 ## Kumar Dataset

 Please refer to this [link](https://drive.google.com/open?id=1HKNOed4n0IV5frKFs_-kMtfiqqzBKMX5) to download the data that we used for the Kumar dataset.
+If you use this dataset in your research, please rememeber to cite the paper **[1]**, where the data was originally used.

 ### File Structure